lappis-unb/BotFlow/README.md

 ## Access the Platform
 To test the most stable version of the platform [Access here](https://botflow.lappis.rocks/)

-## Linceça
+## Lincese
-The entire BotFlow platform is developed under the license [GPL3]
+The entire BotFlow platform is developed under the license [GPL3](https://github.com/lappis-unb/BotFlow/blob/master/LICENSE)